nibekasov/CurriculumVitae/README.md

 # CurriculumVitae
 My resume & solution of algorithmic problems

-Other projects could be found at other folders
+Solutions of assigments included to show my capability in solving such testing tasks

-Some certificates are also inculded
+More complex projects could be found at other folders

-Mostly for me to have up to date information about my achivments and have example of resume near at hand
+My resume also schould be hear(and be current) Moreover some of my certificates stored hear as if it could be stored in DropBox